kpsdev1/Treats-Sweet-Shop/README.md

 ### Home Page
 - The home page has 2 large images that both take up 50% of the screen width on large devices and 100% on small and medium screens.
-- The image on the left is a image that i created using illustrator that syas **Treat Yourself** and then underneather the text there nis a button that says **Shop Now**, which once clicked will bring users to the all products page.
+- The image on the left is an image that I created using free trial of illustrator that syas **Treat Yourself** and then underneather the text there is a button that says **Shop Now**, which once clicked will bring users to the all products page.
 - The image on the right is a picture of different sweets on a table.

 ![HomePage](readme-docs/images/home.png)